azutoolkit/cql/docs/README.md

 For a full table of contents, see [SUMMARY.md](SUMMARY.md).

 If you are new to CQL, start with the [Getting Started Guide](guides/getting-started.md) or the [Introduction](introduction.md).
-For advanced usage, explore the CQL Query Builder and API Reference sections.
+For advanced usage, explore the Active Record patterns and Repository pattern sections.